LordAshes/Talespire-AssetDataPlugin/README.md

 This is a dependency plugin and thus is not used directly by the user.
 It is used by other plugins to implement various communication and data storage features.

+Note: You need at least one message distribution plugin (e.g. ChatService plugin or RPC plugin) to make this plugin work.
+Currently the plugin will use the first plugin in the configured list that exists on the system.
+If you have multiple message distribution plugins, you can select the preferred plugin by re-ordering the list.

 ## Usage